 An individual retirement account (IRA) is an investment account that can help you build your retirement savings.
-A Roth IRA in particular allows your money to grow tax-free, which can be extremely beneficial for retirement savings if you maximize contributions each year.
+A Roth IRA allows your money to grow tax-free, which can be extremely beneficial for retirement savings and future income taxes, if you maximize contributions each year.

 Use the Roth IRA calculator below to understand your potential earnings — and tax savings — from contributing to this type of account.

 A Roth IRA is not an investment in and of itself.
-Instead, it’s an account you keep your other investments in.
-With this in mind, it’s important to note that your Roth IRA itself will not earn you returns, but rather the individual investments in your account.
+Rather, it’s an account in which you house your investments.
+With this in mind, it’s important to note that your Roth IRA does not actually generate investment returns.
+The investments inside of a Roth IRA generate investment returns.

 Keeping a Healthy Money Mindset When Saving for Retirement

 Saving for retirement can be stressful, overwhelming and a little scary if you don’t have help along the way.
-Talking with a financial advisor or two can help you overcome these negative feelings, but learning how to view money differently can ultimately help you thrive before and after you retire, regardless of your circumstances.
+Talking with a financial advisor can help you overcome these negative feelings, and learning how to view money differently can help you thrive before and after you retire – regardless of your circumstances.

-No matter what retirement accounts you choose to invest your money in, don’t let a negative mindset dictate how much you set aside each month.
-Instead, make a retirement plan that will help you achieve your desired lifestyle and take some of the stress off of saving for your later years.
+No matter what types of assets in which you invest, don’t let a negative mindset dictate how much you set aside each month.
+Instead, make a retirement plan that will help you achieve your desired lifestyle and reduce some of the savings’ stress, particularly, during significant life changes.

 Planning for Retirement With a Financial Advisor